LIVING FOR 32

 Explores a promising solution for improving schools that increases student focus, impulse control and academic performance, while reducing bullying and violence.

-The Sundance-screened film visits nuclear reactor communities around the country to investigate the safety, viability and future of nuclear energy in America.
+The Sundance-screened film visits nuclear reactor communities around the country to investigate the safety and future of nuclear energy in America.

 Uncovers a troubling chapter in modern American history: how Marshall Islanders were used as human guinea pigs to study the effects of nuclear fallout from nuclear testing.